 Smartphones make capturing a memory easier than ever, and a portable photo printer like the HP Sprocket Studio Plus Photo Printer makes them even simpler to print.
 This portable photo printer is designed specifically for smartphones, connecting via Bluetooth for full control from your phone.

 The printer is easily controlled through the HP Sprocket app.
 Beyond printer control this app has a host of photo editing features, which includes simple photo adjustments and the ability to add text, borders, and emojis, as well as create collages, custom stickers, and more.
 This makes it simple to edit and print your favorite photos all from one interface — no extra apps, exporting, or saving photos needed.
 You can also use the app to view and print photos from your social media accounts.

-Things to Consider Before Buying a Portable Printer
+Things to Consider Before Buying the Best Portable Printers

 When choosing a new portable printer, start by considering your printing needs.
 Portable printers can print documents and photos and even scan or copy papers and pictures, so start your search by taking note of the functions that you’ll use most.
 Other important features to consider include the printer’s portability, battery options, and connectivity and controls.